 Choose a program

-Genetic counselors typically earn between $50,000 and $100,000 per year depending upon the position, their level of expertise, and area of the United States or world where they practice.
+Genetic counselors typically earn between $50,000 and $100,000 a year depending on their position, level of expertise, and area of the U.S. or world where they practice.